f5devcentral/vscode-f5/docs/general.md

 When utilizing external auth provider on a regular BIG-IQ (not bigiq), regardless of what is set (local/tmos/radius/ldap/...), the auth provider to use that configured service should be local or tmos.
 This bascially tells the api auth service on the f5 f5 to use whatever is configured for the device.
 For bigiq, it must be set since the user can select which authentication service they want to use at login.

 !> Summary -> if your connecting to a bigip and getting 401 invalid logon provider, the two main options to try should be 'local' or 'tmos'.
 In my testing, no other options worked.

+## BIG-IQ AuthProvider

+BIG-IQ supports multiple authentication providers, which are all unique.
+This can be configured through the same right-click on the device in the `F5: HOSTS` view, selecting `Edit Logon Provider`, select `custome for bigiq`, then provide the name of the authentication provider.

 ## OUTPUT logging